Description

 - Poems must be the writer’s own work, not published, broadcast, on a website, or currently entered in any other competition.

-- Each poem must be typed twice on separate pages and submitted in DUPLICATE with the fee.
-The poet’s name should appear on one copy only.
+- Postal submission: Each poem must be typed twice on separate pages and submitted with the fee.
+The poet’s name must appear on only one copy of each poem.

 - The adjudicator’s decision is final.